-Medi-SOS is a charity set up in 2017 to provide emergency grab-bags to be taken with the elderly people if they have to go to A&E. Jane Powell, the founder of the charity, explains how CIB has helped her set up the charity and obtain funding.
+Medi-SOS is a charity providing emergency grab-bags for elderly people being taken to A&E. Jane Powell explains how CIB helped her set up the charity and find funding.

 What did Medi-SOS need?
 This is a charity that started very small, in response to the problem that many older people face when taken to A&E. They arrive there without the hearing aids, glasses or dentures that help them communicate and with no medication or other information about their underlying medical condition.